Newcastle Red Bulls: 2025–26: Red Bull takeover

 In August 2025, it was announced that the club had been purchased by Red Bull GmbH and that they would be renamed Newcastle Red Bulls.
 The takeover came after previous owner Semore Kurdi, who had been majority shareholder since 2011, put the club up for sale at the end of 2024.
-As part of the deal, Red Bull agreed to takeover the £39million of debt the club owed, including £14.5million in unpaid treasury loans taken out during the COVID-19 pandemic.
+As part of the deal, Red Bull agreed to take over the £39million of debt the club owed, including £14.5million in unpaid treasury loans taken out during the COVID-19 pandemic.
 They also announced Kingston Park would remain their home ground while Steve Diamond would remain as Director of Rugby.

 On 1 October 2025, Steve Diamond was sacked after just one game into the new season.
 He was effectively replaced by Alan Dickens.

+On 16 March 2026, Stephen Jones replaced Alan Dickens as head coach.